-- To meet or exceed expectations of both the French Ministry of Education and our NJ standards based programs.
+- To meet or exceed the expectations of both the French Ministry of Education and our NJ education standards-based programs.

 - To write narrative and persuasive essays, informational texts, poetry, letters, historical fiction, fiction, and non-fiction texts.